-The General Fund cost of all human services programs (net of State and federal reimbursements and other revenue) is budgeted for fiscal year 2020-21 at \$58.0 million, a 1.0% increase from fiscal year 2019-20.
-The Board approved \$275.9 million in total requirements for all human services programs in the 2020-21 County Budget or approximately XX% of the General Fund budget.
-The cost of all human service programs is being funded approximately 40% with state funds (including realignment revenues (described below), approximately 20% with federal funds and approximately 21% with county funds, with the remaining 19% being funded from miscellaneous revenues, charges for services and existing fund balances
+The General Fund cost of all human services programs (net of State and federal reimbursements and other revenue) is budgeted for fiscal year 2020-21 at \$58.0 million (a 1.0% increase from fiscal year 2019-200 or approximately 2.4% of the General Fund budget.
+The Board approved \$275.9 million in total requirements for all human services programs in the budget for fiscal year 2020-21.
+The cost of all human service programs is being funded approximately 40% with state funds (including realignment revenues (described below), approximately 20% with federal funds and approximately 21% with county funds, with the remaining 19% being funded from miscellaneous revenues, charges for services and existing fund balances.
+As was the case with COVID-19 pandemic health care related costs, increased human services costs related to the COVID-19 pandemic were allocated to and paid from discretionary revenue sources, including Federal and State reimbursement.
+See "COUNTY FINANCIAL INFORMATION - COVID-19 Pandemic and Impact on County."